PoyaManouchehri/intro-to-nnet-r-and-dotnet/Part5-Training-Neural-Net.md

   set.seed(1)
   ```

 4. Let's use 900 rows (about 20% of the data) for testing purposes.
-Taking a random selection of rows from a data frame is very simple:
+Taking a random selection of rows from a data frame is made simple with the `sample()` function:

   ```R
   testIndices <- sample(nrow(bankData), 900)